 Decluttering is a big aspect of any cleaning project.
-Whether it be your closets, bathroom, basement, garage or other areas of your home, don’t leave this to the last week of your spring cleaning responsibilities.
+Whether it be your closet, bathroom, basement, garage, or other areas of your home, don’t leave this to the last week of your spring-cleaning responsibilities.
 Decluttering and organizing should be done before any major cleaning, as you don’t want to be dusting and wiping things that you may not even end up keeping.

 Week Two: Clean

 After decluttering, it’s time to start deep cleaning and disinfecting your home.
 Do a wipe down of your countertops, furniture, and flooring.
-Don’t forget about those often skipped over areas—like the baseboards, dusty corners, and behind and under furniture.
-Break out the cleaners (better yet, make your own), put on a winning playlist, and you’re one step closer to making your home brand new again.
+Don’t forget about those often skipped areas like the garbage can, light switches, and washing machine.
+Break out the cleaners (better yet, make your own) and put on a winning playlist, and you’re one step closer to making your home brand new again.

 Weeks Three and Four: DIY or Remodel

 A DIY project or a total remodel can take longer than a week, but is often a part of spring-cleaning.
 When bins are stacked with winter’s goods and the counters are shiny again, you may decide you want to completely redo a portion of a room or an entire area.
 There are plenty of projects to consider: turning your typical storage bins into hanging shelves, making decorative trays to spruce up your decor, replacing kitchen hardware, or repainting areas in desperate need of a revamp.